wunderkind2k1/auth-server-task/README.md

 # OAuth2 Server

-A simple OAuth2 server implementation in Go that supports the Client Credentials Grant flow with Basic Authentication.
+This is a simple OAuth2 server implementation in Go.

 ## Features